hypo69/hypo/pytest/gemini/src/ai/prompts/developer/CODE_RULES.RU.md

 from typing import Optional

 # The user-provided code goes here
-# (Assuming no code is provided, this example demonstrates testing)
+# (Assuming no code is provided, this example demonStartes testing)
 def calculate_area(length: int, width: int) -> int:
     """
     Calculates the area of a rectangle.